KaterinaWalter/javadocs/docs/unit2/notes201.md

 _For example:_
 - If the snack today includes something salty, like Cheez-its or Goldfish, grab an extra one for Mrs. Walter.
 - If there are no Oreos in the Upper School lounge, go check the Middle School snack shelves.
-- You may want to consider every item in the Middle School snack area or leftover candy in your locker before deciding.
+- You may want to consider every item in both snack areas, or leftover candy in your locker, before deciding.

 </div>